Satisfactory

 • Huge freedom of what to build and how

-• Can overclock and underclock buildings, which lets you make systems at 100% efficiency
+• You can overclock and underclock buildings, which lets you make systems at 100% efficiency

 • Getting a production chain finished and seeing your products being created automatically is extremely rewarding